ultraq/thymeleafjs-todo/README.md

 (Fork and) clone this repo to your computer.
 From a terminal you can run this project by entering the following commands:

-`gradle build` - build UI and website projects
+`./gradlew build` - build UI and website projects

-`gradle bootRun` - start the Todo app
+`./gradlew bootRun` - start the Todo app

 Once the app is running, visit http://localhost:8080/ in your browser and you should now be seeing the Todo app, powered by Spring Boot, Thymeleaf, and